lukasreimer/RevitPythonScripts/Ideas.md

 ## Rooms and Spaces
-- Create Spaces from architecture Rooms
+- Create Spaces from architecture Rooms ✓
   - There is already a workflow for this in RF tools > Project Setup
-- Link Spaces to Rooms and move parameter date to Spaces
+- Link Spaces to Rooms and move parameter data to Spaces
 - Keep track of Space/Room connections and changes

 ## Insulation